1-Pan Chicken and Rice Casserole Recipe (Easy, Savory & Complete Meal)

 - Preheat your oven to 375°F (190°C).

-- In a large skillet or Dutch oven, heat 1 tbsp oil or butter over medium heat.
+- In a large skillet or Dutch oven, heat 1 tablespoon oil or butter over medium heat.

 - Add the remaining onion and red bell pepper; cook 3–4 minutes until softened.